U.S. lawmakers set to grill Trump's consumer watchdog pick

 WASHINGTON (Reuters) - Fireworks are expected in U.S. Congress on Thursday when lawmakers question Kathy Kraninger, a senior government official and President Donald Trump’s pick to lead the consumer watchdog created after the 2007-2009 financial crisis.

-Kraninger will be quizzed by U.S. Senators to prove she has adequate experience to lead the Consumer Financial Protection Bureau (CFPB).
-Democrats have said she lacks relevant experience and even some Republicans have questioned her familiarity with the consumer finance issues she would be tasked with policing.
+Kraninger will be quizzed by U.S. senators to prove she has adequate experience to lead the Consumer Financial Protection Bureau (CFPB).
+Democrats have said she lacks relevant experience and even some Republicans have questioned her familiarity with consumer finance issues she would be tasked with policing.

+Republicans have criticized the agency for what they say is regulatory overreach.
+Kraninger said in prepared remarks she would focus on improving CFPB processes and operations, including weighing rules more carefully and better managing spending.

 Kraninger, 43, is a senior official at the White House’s Office of Management and Budget (OMB).
 She has extensive government managerial experience including at the Department of Homeland Security (DHS), which she helped set up, and at OMB where she manages the financial regulation portfolio, according to her biography.